backstage/backstage/docs/getting-started/index.md

 ---
-id: standalone-install
+id: index
-title: Installing a standalone server (Developer or Admin)
+title: Installing a standalone server
+sidebar_label: Introduction
 description: How to install Backstage for your own use.
 ---

-Audience: All
+Audience: Developers and Admins

 ## Summary